Do you have a fast letdown?

 So you can imagine that if your baby has been happily ‘calling’ the milk and then there is a sudden change with a fast flow of milk, he will cough and splutter as he tries to control the flow.

 Try to prevent any engorgement.
 Engorgement is when your breasts may feel overly full to the point of pain.
-If you get engorged it can be more difficult for your baby to latch at the breast, together with the fast flow issue!
+If you become engorged, it can be more difficult for your baby to latch, together with the fast flow issue!
 Keeping your breast as soft as possible will enable the flow to be as slow as needed, and a lot more manageable for your baby.

 It can also make a big difference to allow your baby to feed in more upright positions – you can recline back and allow your baby to rest against your body.
-He can feed at any angle around the clock face of the breast, as long as his head is a little bit higher than the rest of his body This will give him more control over the flow.
+He can feed at any angle around the clock face of the breast.
+Ensure his head is a little bit higher than the rest of his body, which will give him more control over the flow.